org-metaeffekt/metaeffekt-kontinuum/processors/report/report_create-document.md

   file path can then be expressed relative to env.workbench.base.dir; this would enable more flexibility --> the security policy file is required at different steps of creating VR/CR this means that the descriptors as well as the template poms require it
+* insert default values for reference license dir and reference component dir and make them optional
+* pass workbench dir into the asset descriptor and build relative paths for properties from this (e.g. workbench.dir/reference.license.dir with a default value for reference.license.dir on pom level)